CognitiveProgrammer/CPlusPlus_Closures/Lambdas and Capture Lists/README.md

 [&](){
    x++;
 }();
-// x is not 101 at this point
+// x is 101 at this point
 ```
 __Now pass by Value__
 ```